mizzioisf/openhospital-client/README.md

 - **C**    start Open Hospital in CLIENT mode, usually when an external database server is used (Client / Server configuration)
 - **P**    start Open Hospital in PORTABLE mode, where data is saved locally
+- **S**    start Open Hospital in SERVER mode: the local portable instance of MariaDB is launched
 - **d**    start OH in DEBUG mode - useful to debug errors or bugs by logging more extended informations to log file
 - **D**    start OH with Demo data - loads a demo database in order to test the software
 - **g**    generate OH configuration files (oh/rsc/\*.properties) and exit